emotion-js/emotion/.changeset/big-years-relate.md

 '@emotion/serialize': patch
 ---

-Changed the error message "Component selectors can only be used in conjunction with @emotion/babel-plugin" to reference the new swc Emotion plugin which will support component selectors soon.
+Changed the error message "Component selectors can only be used in conjunction with @emotion/babel-plugin" to reference the new SWC Emotion plugin which will support component selectors soon.